Russia / Japan

 2. Appearance: The Island Pom-Pom

-The Kurilean Bobtail’s appearance combines the robust, practical build of a naturally evolved island cat with the immediately distinctive pom-pom tail.
+The Kurilean Bobtail’s appearance combines the robust, practical build of a naturally evolved island cat with the distinctive pom-pom tail.

 The Tail